Autistic art: Art therapy

-Benefits of Art Therapy in Autistic Children
+Benefits of art therapy in autistic children

 Art is a medium used in many different ways to benefit patients dealing with health issues to mental setbacks.
 Using creative thinking within art and being able to express yourself in any way through your art is a vital experience for many individuals, especially children who may have a hard time expressing themselves.
 Children with autism greatly benefit from using art as a form of therapy, and art therapy is a wonderful tool that touches on many areas that are beneficial to these children.

 Some of the main benefits of using art as a therapeutic tool is the sensory stimulation from using paint or clay etc. it can be as sensory as they need.
 These art classes also allow the participants to become more outgoing and learn how to interact with their peers and other people, while in a safe place.

 The self-esteem boost kids get from using art as a medium is also important to note as many kids feel accomplished in finishing their pieces and the experience is very positive for them.

-By allowing these children to have this creative outlet to express their feelings through art as well as teaching them correct motor skills, art therapy has so many wonderful benefits.
+By allowing these children to have this creative outlet to express their feelings through art as well as teaching them correct motor skills, art therapy has so many benefits.